-This muscle is often overlooked and not treated until other muscles have been treated, which produce similar pain patterns.
-These patterns include scalenes, rhomboids, erectors, pectorals and multifidi.
+This muscle is often overlooked and not treated until other muscles, which produce similar pain patterns, have been treated.
+These patterns include scalenes, rhomboids, erectors, pectorals, and multifidi.

 Serratus anterior can be hard to resolve when the shoulder girdle is chronically protracted by a weight problem.
 The chronically protracted shoulders act as a counter-balance to the weight.
-Weight gain is gradual and the serratus anterior usually adjusts over time.
-Exrinsic muscles of the upper back usually appear as the problem in this scenario unless the serratus gets over worked or traumatized.
-It can be over worked though exercises like planks of vigorous twisting with a bar or eliptical machine.
-It gets traumatized through a fall on the shoulder or something that jerks the arm back like a big dog on a leash.
+Weight gain is gradual, and the serratus anterior usually adjusts over time.
+Extrinsic muscles of the upper back usually appear as the problem in this scenario unless the serratus gets overworked or traumatized.
+It can be overworked through exercises like planks or vigorous twisting with a bar or the elliptical machine.
+It can be traumatized through a fall on the shoulder or something that jerks the arm back like a big dog on a leash.

-When pec minor is strong and the serratus anterior is weak, the shoulder blade wings out in the back.
+When the pectoralis minor muscle minor is strong, and the serratus anterior is weak, the shoulder blade wings out in the back.

-When the lower bellies are overstretched and pec minor is weak, the shoulders sit high and hook forward.
+When the lower bellies are overstretched, and the pectoralis minor muscle is weak, the shoulders sit high and hook forward.
 Middle traps, levator scapula, and rhomboids become chronically shortened and need to be addressed as well.

 Serratus anterior doesn’t have a close relationship with joints that need to be resolved but the sternoclavicular joint and acromioclavicular joints should be freed up before treating the belly of the muscle.